Tool Board ID Reading and Viewing

 - For unsupported mainboards, use

-Search for RS232 ID
+Searching for the RS232 ID

-192.168.101.179, simply enter it and press Enter.
+192.168.101.179, type it and press Enter).

 - For fluidd:

-{…}, click into it to findprinter.cfg
+{…}, click to enter, then findprinter.cfg.

 Loading...- For mainsail:

-Machine, click into it to findprinter.cfg
+Machine, click to enter, then findprinter.cfg.

-Loading...-
+Loading...- Click

-printer.cfg, clickDEVICESin the upper right cornerLoading...Loading... -
+printer.cfg, then clickDEVICESin the top right corner.

-Click
+Loading...Loading...- Click

 Loading...Note- When connecting the toolboard using

-Enter the Toolboard RS232 ID
+Configuring the Toolboard RS232 ID

 -

-Below is a reference configuration
+Below is a reference configuration.

-dangerous[mcu toolboard]
+Danger[mcu toolboard]

-serial: <Replace this with the ID you just looked up>
+serial: <Replace here with the ID you just queried>

 baud: 250000

-restart_method: command- To add the
+restart_method: command- When adding the toolboard

-- Below is a reference configuration
+- The following is a reference configuration.

-- The mainboard must be
+- The mainboard is always

-[mcu], and the toolboard is[mcu toolboard] - Click
+[mcu], and the toolboard is[mcu toolboard]. - Click

 - Firmware Requirement: